FOSDEM/stands-website/content/stands/yottadb/hello_world.md

 draft: false
 ---

 The following sections discuss YottaDB's Multi-Language support via a simple `sayHello` example.
 Each language uses its own sample program to add a node in the same database.
-Then the MUPIP EXTRACT command is used to display the contents of that database, successfully showing YottaDB being accessed by different APIs/ wrappers.
+Then the MUPIP EXTRACT command is used to display the contents of that database, successfully showing YottaDB being accessed by different languages.

 ## Access from C